MicrosoftDocs/learn/learn-pr/azure/spatial-audio-tutorials-mrtk/includes/1-introduction.md

-Through this module series, you'll learn how to use head-related transfer function (HRTF) offload on HoloLens 2 and how to enable reverb when using HRTF offload.
+Through this module series, you'll learn how to use the Microsoft Spatializer plugin to add spatial audio to your app.
 Spatial audio is a way of creating sound in 360 degrees around a listener.
 Sound can come from any place in a sphere.
 It takes two forms - binaural and object-based.
 Binaural sound is used in headphones.
 Object-based sound is for television, radio and loudspeaker listening.

 ## Learning objectives

-* Importing and Enabling Microsoft spatializer plugin
+* Importing and enabling Microsoft Spatializer plugin
-* Enabling Spatial audio on your developer workstation
+* Enabling spatial audio on your developer workstation
-* Add and Spatialize the button click sounds
+* Add and spatialize the button click sounds
-* Import a video and add a Video Player
-* Play the video onto a quadrangle
-* Route audio from the video to the quadrangle, and spatialize the audio
+* Route audio from a video and spatialize the audio
-* Add a new script to control spatialization on a game object
-* Drive the spatialization control script from button actions
 * Improve perceived distance of sound sources by adding reverb
-* Control perceived distance of the sound using the listener's distance to the hologram

 ## Prerequisites